miguelCidPaz/Dataslice/README.md

 This project is distributed under the **Apache 2.0** license.

-You may use, modify, and distribute it freely as long as you comply with the original license terms.
+You are free to use, modify, and distribute it as long as you respect the terms of the original license.

 ---

 ## 🙌 Credits

-Developed by [Miguel Cid](https://www.linkedin.com/in/miguel-cid-paz-picon/) as part of his predictive API tools stack.
+Developed by [Miguel Cid](https://www.linkedin.com/in/miguel-cid-paz-picon/) as part of his modular stack for predictive API tools.

 Thanks for using DataSlice! 🚀